 Title: Academic Administrator

-Joan Puryear, Academic Administrator, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in higher education.
+Dr. Patricia C. Donohue, PhD, academic administrator at Mercer County Community College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in community college administration.

 Dr. Donohue is a teacher and academic administrator currently serving as the president of Mercer County Community College and adjunct faculty at Rowan University.
 A natural leader with a talent for helping others learn, Dr. Donohue holds a Bachelor of Arts from Duke University and continued her education at the University of Missouri, earning a Master of Arts in 1974 and her Doctor of Philosophy in 1982.
 While completing her doctoral studies, Dr. Donohue served as the University of Missouri’s affirmative action coordinator, and she remained with the school as an institutional research associate until 1984.
 She spent two years as the director of institutional research at Lakeland Community College before being named assistant dean of academic affairs for the departments of mathematics, engineering, and technology at Harrisburg Area Community College in 1986.
 Dr. Donohue was named dean of the college’s school of business, engineering, and technology in 1989, and in 1993, she rose to become dean of the Harrisburg Area Community College’s Lebanon campus and Vice President of Community Development and External Affairs for the entire college.